 It’s All About Lighting

-Well, if you’re gonna do basketball pictures, we need a basketball court.
+If you’re gonna do basketball pictures, you need a basketball court.
 Gina told me about a great park near their home with a nice basketball court.
 While this was a great opportunity to highlight Trevor’s love of basketball, I needed to assess the location and lighting—and we had to be careful because often, neighborhood parks can be crowded, making it tough to get the shots we’re after.

 Gina was able to snap a few casual pics for me so that I could determine the layout of the park, including potential lighting issues, landscaping, and other details.
 The park was at street level with a lot of trees, so I instantly knew I could shoot great photos without houses distracting the scene.
 Score!